aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-resources/supporting-black-and-white-blwh-resource/_index.md

 In the dynamic world of digital media, image editing plays a pivotal role in creating captivating visuals.
 Aspose.PSD for .NET empowers developers to take their image manipulation capabilities to the next level.
 In this tutorial, we'll explore the support for Black and White adjustment layers in Aspose.PSD, enabling you to fine-tune images with precision.
 ## Prerequisites
 Before diving into the tutorial, make sure you have the following prerequisites in place:
-- Aspose.PSD for .NET: Download and install the library from the official [Aspose.PSD for .NET documentation](https://reference.aspose.com/psd/net/).
+- Aspose.PSD for .NET: Download and install the library from the [Aspose.PSD for .NET documentation](https://reference.aspose.com/psd/net/).
 - Document Directory: Specify the path to your document directory.
 - Output Directory: Define the directory where you want the edited images to be saved.
 ## Import Namespaces